prosodylab/prosobeast-annotation-tool/README.md

 <img src="figures/data_screen.png" width="900px"/>

-The distribution of the contours in the *intonation space* can be calculated in various ways.
+The distribution of the contours in the *prosody space* can be calculated in various ways.
 If your intonation vectors have fixed length, then you can use [PCA](https://scikit-learn.org/stable/modules/decomposition.html#pca) or even better [t-SNE](https://scikit-learn.org/stable/modules/manifold.html#t-sne).
 For our analyses we use a more complex pipeline in which we first map out a *prosodic latent space* akin to the one defined in the [ProsoDeep project](https://gerazov.github.io/prosodeep/) and then do dimensionality reduction.
 The integrated data spread calculation tool at the moment supports the following algorithms: